ywlcjl/yophp/README.md

 * Create database yophp, the charset is utf8mb4
 * Import the yophp.sql to yophp database
 * The virtual host need support rewrited .htaccess file, because the url need to use.
+* If you want use file upload example, and not used windows, you need chmod 777 public/uploads/example
 * Visit local the http://yophp.localhost
 * Visit controller to action url like http://yophp.localhost/example/index
 * Visit moudle controller to action url like http://yophp.localhost/backend/home/index